 Just like in Brazil, in the United States, financial actors such as TIAA and wealthy individuals such as Bill Gates have become the largest landholders, expanding and bringing other money managers into this new wave of land-based colonialism.
 They falsely claim it will benefit food security, even though we know that adequate production is not the problem, it is distribution of the capacity to produce and access food locally and the failure to uphold the human right to food.
 Large-scale agriculture and corporate food chains destroy livelihoods, destroy biodiversity, and expand the carbon footprint of the food system.
 This kind of agriculture can not be made “climate-smart.”

 Instead, we need to turn to the examples of agroecology around the world where small-scale farms are able to produce diverse food products on smaller amounts of land without the dependence on so much petroleum-based chemicals and fertilizers, massive machines, and distant transport.

 Tai Pelli lives in Indiana, one of the states where TIAA is expanding its control over industrial agriculture and land.
 At the 10th anniversary dialogue on the UN Guidelines to Land, Tai called upon us all to:

 “Seize the baton!
-Let’s not just expect implementation to always come from the top, let’s disperse the information, let’s advocate from our trenches.
-Let’s not allow [the UN Land Tenure Guidelines] to remain on the system’s shelves perplexing future generations who read them and, faced with so much misfortune, ask themselves at the end of the reading: But then what happened?”
+Let’s not just expect implementation to always come from the top; let’s disperse the information and let’s advocate from our trenches.
+Let’s not allow [the UN Land Tenure Guidelines] to remain on the system’s shelves, perplexing future generations who read them and, faced with so much misfortune, ask themselves at the end of the reading: But then what happened?”